Frechmatz/cl-synthesizer/makedoc/doc.md

 *   :shutdown A function with no arguments that is called when the rack is shutting down.

 Hooks must not modify the rack.
 See also **cl-synthesizer-monitor:add-monitor**.

-* * *

-**cl-synthesizer:shutdown** rack

-Shuts the rack down by calling the shutdown handlers of all modules, devices and hooks of the rack.
-If the rack has already been shut down the function does not call any handlers.

 ### Modules